What comes to mind when you hear the name "Koreshan"?

 The Founders Residence - Cyrus Teed's Home

 Machine Shops and Generator Building

-It’s fascinating to imagine what the first Settlement members endured to follow their dream.
+It’s fascinating to imagine what the first Settlement members endured to follow s dream.
 Florida, in its natural state, is an extremely harsh environment.
 South Florida is essentially a swamp, with an abundance of crawling and biting ticks, mosquitos, scorpions and venomous snakes.
 It’s also home to predatory animals such as bears, big cats, and alligators.

 For the first year, they lived exclusively in tents, through torrential rains and ensuing mud, hurricanes, and intense Florida heat and sun.
 According to letters and other documents, for their first winter they subsisted solely on peanuts.

 This was an intrepid group, who toiled day and night to build their New Jerusalem.
 At its most successful and cohesive, the Unity Settlement had 250 members and had built homes, an Arts Center, bakery, general store, power station, workshop, and printing house.